 3. Ear Infections

-There’s a difference in the occasional ear infections your dog can get from swimming and persistent infections due to food allergies.
-“The ear canals can become inflamed from the allergic inflammation in the skin,” Theus explains.
-“This will lead to overgrowth of the normal microorganisms (yeast, bacteria) that live in the ear canals.”
+There's a difference between the occasional ear infections your dog can get from swimming and persistent infections due to food allergies.
+"The ear canals can become inflamed from the allergic inflammation in the skin," Theus explains.
+"This will lead to overgrowth of the normal microorganisms (yeast, bacteria) that live in the ear canals."
 She says you may notice the pet scratching at his or her ears, unusual head-shaking, odor, or excessive earwax or discharge from the ears.

 How Are Dog Food Allergies Diagnosed and Treated?

 If you suspect your dog has an allergy, simply changing its brand of food or flavor isn't enough (many pet foods are made with similar proteins and grains).
 Your best move is to make an appointment with your vet.
 Patterson explains the gold standard test for diagnosing a food allergy is an elimination diet trial over a period of several weeks.
 During this time, the vet will work with you to gradually eliminate and then reintroduce ingredients that may be causing irritation.
 Despite widely accepted myths, grains are not always the leading culprit of pet food allergies.
 Instead, animal proteins like beef or chicken along with dairy and egg can be to blame.
-Because of this, a diet like Purina ONE SmartBlend Lamb and Rice may be recommended.
+Because of this, a diet like Purina ONE SmartBlend Lamb and Rice ($23, Chewy) may be recommended.